 Create a feature for each "large" open reading frame in the sequence.
-The default minimum size of a "large" open reading frame can be changed by changing the minimum\orf\size option (see the-section called minimum\orf\size in Chapter 6).
-If a codon usage file (see the-section called Add Usage Plots ...) has been read each new ORF will have a codon usage score added as a /score qualifier.
+The default minimum size of a "large" open reading frame can be changed by changing the minimum_orf_size option (see the section called minimum_orf_size in Chapter 6).
+If a codon usage file (see the section called Add Usage Plots ... in Chapter 3) has been read each new ORF will have a codon usage score added as a /score qualifier.
 The new features can then be filtered from the display (see "Set Score Cutoffs ..." in the section called The Pop-up Menu).